microsoft/DynamicTelemetry/README.md

 *You're at the main github location hosting the unrendered markdown for Dynamic Telemetry.
 If you'd prefer more pleasing to read, rendered HTML, please visit [https://microsoft.github.io/DynamicTelemetry/](https://microsoft.github.io/DynamicTelemetry/).
+PDF, DOCX, and EPUB versions are available for download in the 'Releases' section of GitHub.

 Dynamic Telemetry is an effort to make debugging highly scaled production software as easy and enjoyable as debugging a single